Mapping the 10 countries with the most overseas territories

 Portugal – 2 territories

-Portugal has two autonomous regions: The Azores and Madeira, both located in the Atlantic Ocean.
+Portugal has two autonomous regions: The Azores and Madeira, both in the Atlantic Ocean.

-The Azores are an archipelago of nine volcanic islands situated in the North Atlantic Ocean, roughly 1,400 to 1,600km (870-1,000 miles) west of mainland Portugal.
-The islands were claimed by Portugal in 1439, but today are autonomous with their own regional government and a population of about 245,000 people.
+The Azores are an archipelago of nine volcanic islands in the North Atlantic Ocean, roughly 1,400 to 1,600km (870-1,000 miles) west of mainland Portugal.
+The islands were claimed by Portugal in 1439, but today are autonomous with their own regional government and a population of about 245,000.

 In 2025, Portugal’s aviation regulator granted a five-year licence to the Atlantic Spaceport Consortium (ASC) to operate a spaceport in the Azores on Santa Maria Island.
 The facility is Portugal’s first licensed spaceport.
 Its location in the mid-Atlantic is seen as advantageous for the launch of satellite activities.